 We specialise in interpersonal skills training for one-on-one contact, critical business meetings and the (sometimes tough) media.

 The ‘we’ referred to are Neil Aremband and David Tebbutt.
-They met at a GDPR event through their shared interest in security matters.
+They met at a GDPR event in 2019 through their shared interest in security matters.
 They discovered a mutual desire to introduce interpersonal skills training to the security community, especially as part of data breach response planning.
 While internal processes and regulator reporting may be well-rehearsed, communications with media and stakeholders tends to be forgotten until it’s too late.
+The training works for any organisation, hi-tech in particular.

 Following a traditional 14-year IT career, including just over two years as a management skills trainer for a major computer company, David entered the publishing world to rescue a troubled Personal Computer World magazine where he was editor and consulting editor for many years.